luise/ray/README.md

 A version of the [Ray examples image](https://ray.readthedocs.io/en/latest/install-on-docker.html#build-docker-images) is pushed as `luise/ray-examples`.
 To deploy the example image:
 1. Call `rayCluster.setImage('luise/ray-examples')` in the `rayExample.js` blueprint.
-2. Make sure the Ray cluster (both head and workers) can talk to the public internet on port 443.
-This is necessary to download the sample data for the examples.
+2. Call `rayCluster.allowExampleDownloads()` in `rayExample.js` to ensure that the Ray cluster can download the sample data for the examples.
 3. SSH into a container with `kelda ssh worker` for instance, and run one of the [examples](https://ray.readthedocs.io/en/latest/install-on-docker.html#hyperparameter-optimization) listed in the Ray docs (but skip the first part about booting the container).